muligmoen/FYS3110CompPhy/README.md

 ## Project 3
-This projects computes the correlation energy between electrons in the helium atom, taking as ansatz that the electrons are in the hydrogen 1s orbitals.
+This projects computes the correlation energy between electrons in the helium atom, taking as ansatz two electrons in the hydrogen 1s orbitals.

+## Project 4
+This project computes the magnetism and energy in the two dimensional Ising model.

 ## Course information
 Course descriptions can be found at http://www.uio.no/studier/emner/matnat/fys/FYS3150/